nevacorr/Custom_colored_surface_renderings_from_freesurfer_output/README.md

 4. After running the makeannotfile scripts, open Freeview and load rh.pial and lh.pial.

 5. Choose "Annotation" menu and load newly created .annot file (eg rh.myparcmale.annot) for each surface

+5. The colors are defined by the values in the xh_female_annot.ctab or xh_male_annot.ctab files